vesterheim/vesterheim.github.io/_posts/2016-09-17-special-activities-luther-family-weekend.markdown

 ---
 On Saturday, September 17, 2016, during Luther College Family Weekend, Vesterheim is hosting special folk-art demonstrations and guided tours throughout the day.
 Vesterheim invites everyone to the museum to enjoy the activities as we welcome Luther families.

 The museum is open from 9:00 a.m. to 5:00 p.m.
+There will be guided tours of the Open Air Division at 10:30 a.m. and 1:30 p.m.
 Regular admission prices apply.
 Luther College faculty, staff, and students, and Vesterheim Museum members receive free admission to Vesterheim all year long.

 Check [here](http://vesterheim.org/visit/plan/hours-and-admission/) for museum admission prices.